Blog Post

 Manage Waste Properly: Dispose of garbage regularly and use bins with tight-fitting lids.
 Cockroaches are not picky eaters and will invade your trash bins if they see an opportunity.

 Eliminate Water Sources: Check and fix leaky faucets and pipes.
 Just like humans, cockroaches also need water to survive.
-Eliminating water sources will also discourage cockroaches from staying in your home.

 Store Food Properly: Keep food in sealed containers.
-Cockroaches have no reason to stay in your home if they don’t have any food sources in the first place.
+Cockroaches have no reason to stay in your home if they don’t have any food sources in the first place

 Control Measures